 details of any life policies and household insurance policies that you currently hold; and

 If you're applying for a Buy to Let mortgage, the documentation you will need to provide is as follows:

 - a fully completed and signed application form;

 - your latest bank statement (which should show a full month);

 - your latest P60 (only required if using other income in addition to basic income);

-- the latest two years' finalised accounts (if self-employed) or SA302;
+- the latest two years' finalised accounts (if self-employed) or SA302 or Accountant's certificate;

-- Asset and Liability Statement (to be completed when customer has over 5 buy to let properties); and
+- Asset and Liability Statement (to be completed if you have over 5 buy to let properties); and

 - address/identity documents.